 Don’t forget that real customers can be far more brutal than friends.
 There’s the chance your soft opening guests will be hesitant to criticize, so when real customers come through the door for the grand opening, there may be some reality checks in order.
 Ensure that after the feedback process, there isn’t anything that hasn’t been overlooked by either your own staff or the soft opening’s guests.

 There’s also the aspect that your restaurant is operating to some degree without actually generating revenue.
 The soft opening is essentially optional overhead, a marketing expense that offers little in the short-term.
-While that may be true, you should view the soft opening as a long-term investment, where you're building awareness and possiblly future business, making it fiscally low-risk, but medium-to-high-reward.
+While that may be true, you should view the soft opening as a long-term investment, where you're building awareness and possibly future business, making it fiscally low-risk, but medium-to-high-reward.

 Launching Your Restaurant Soft Opening